How to Paint the Exterior of a Brick House

 Firstly, understand that painting brick is not reversible.
-You can repaint it again to change the color but you will never be able to return to the former exposed look.
-You should always consider if an improved appearance can be achieved instead by a cleaning or power-washing, or even a sandblasting.
-Some Toronto painting companies are capable of such work, and likewise should be offered in other cities as well.
+You can repaint it again to change the color, but you will never be able to return to the former exposed look.
+You should always consider if an improved appearance can be achieved instead by cleaning or power-washing, or even a sandblasting.
+Some Toronto painting companies are capable of such work and likewise should be offered in other cities as well.
 Moreover, you might be surprised at how the pricing compares to the alternate option of exterior painting.
-Some people's main concern is that there is old paint splatter on their brick house, and think hiring painters to cover it up is the only solution.
+Some people's main concern is that there is old paint splatter on their brick house and think hiring painters to cover it up is the only solution.

 The Essential Prep Checklist

 Making your brick wall look as good as possible before painting guarantees a great paint job and will allow it to last.
 Don't forget these essential steps:

 - Repoint the brick where mortar has fallen out, worn away, or is just too deep.
 This can be labor intensive depending on the age and condition of a brick wall, but well worth it.